Giles W. Farris: Early life

 Farris was born in 1874, in Greene County, Missouri.
 At age 11, he entered the newspaper industry.
 Around 1902, he moved to Oklahoma Territory and worked for the Magnum Star, which he took over in 1904.

 State Printer

 He was elected Oklahoma State Printer in 1910.
-On December 27, 1912, Farris was arrest on the order of Attorney General Charles West and Oklahoma Examiner and Inspector Fred Parkinson for forging a name to receive $500 in state funds.
+On December 27, 1912, Farris was arrested on the order of Attorney General Charles West and Oklahoma Examiner and Inspector Fred Parkinson for forging a name to receive $500 in state funds.
 The charge was dismissed later the next month, and West forward the indictment to the Oklahoma House of Representatives recommending impeachment.
 On January 27, 1913, the Oklahoma House voted to impeach Farris 89:1 and State Auditor Leo Meyer 84:6.
 The Oklahoma Senate voted to remove him from office on February 26, in the state's first impeachment trial.
 The Oklahoma Legislature subsequently passed a bill to abolish the state printer's office, but not until June 15; W. M. Erwin was appointed to serve in the position until its abolition.